Cartref Limited

 Priority Areas

-Based on the charity's registered objectives, priority areas are likely to include:
+Based on the charity's registered objectives and grant criteria, priority areas include:

-- Physical and mental recreation facilities for elderly people
+- Physical and mental wellbeing for elderly people

 - Relief of poverty, distress or sickness among elderly populations